-Table 1: Table Table 1: Table of Detected Contaminants Contaminant Violation Yes/No Date of Sample Level Detected (Avg. / Max.)
-(Range) Unit of Measure -ment MCLG Regulatory Limit Likely Source of Contamination Health Effects Inorganic Cor ntaminants 5 Barium No 2/20 0.020 mg/L 2.00 MCL=2.00 Discharge of drilling wastes and from metal refineries; Erosion of natural deposits.
+Contaminant Violation Yes/No Date of Sample Level Detected (Avg. / Max.)
+(Range) Unit of Measure -ment MCLG Regulatory Limit Likely Source of Contamination Health Effects Inorganic Conta minants Barium No 2/22 0.0213 mg/L 2.00 MCL=2.00 Discharge of drilling wastes and from metal refineries; Erosion of natural deposits.
 Some people who drink water containing barium in excess of the MCL over many years could experience an increase in their blood pressure.
 Copper 1 (in distribution system) No 7/20- 9/20 0.119 (0.01-0.3) mg/L 1.3 AL=1.3 Corrosion of galvanized pipes; Erosion of natural deposits.
 Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time could experience gastrointestinal distress.
 Some people who drink water containing copper in excess of the action level over many years could suffer liver or kidney damage.
 People with Wilson's Disease should consult their personal doctor.
-Fluoride No 1/20- 12/20 0.62 (0.16 - 0.88) mg/L N/A MCL=2.2 Erosion of natural deposits; Water additive that promotes strong teeth Some people who drink water containing fluoride in excess of the MCL over many years could get bone disease, including pain and tenderness of the bones.
-Children may get mottled teeth.
+Fluoride No 2/22 0.58 mg/L N/A MCL=2.2 Erosion of natural deposits; Water additive that promotes strong teeth Some people who drink water containing fluoride in excess of the MCL over many years could get bone disease, including pain and tenderness of the bones Children may get mottled teeth.
 Lead 1 (in distribution system) No 7/20 - 9/20 6.0 (<1.0 -15.6) ug/L 0 AL=15 Corrosion of household plumbing systems; Erosion of natural deposits.
 Infants and children who drink water containing lead in excess of the action level could experience delays in their physical or mental development.
 Children could show slight deficits in attention span and learning abilities.
 Adults who drink this water over many years could develop kidney problems or high blood pressure.
-Total Organic Carbon (TOC) Source No 1/20 - 12/20 2.2 (2.05 - 2.30) mg/L NA NA Naturally occurring organic materials from decaying leaves and plants.
-Total organic carbon (TOC) has no health effects.
-However, total organic carbon provides a medium for the formation of disinfection byproducts.
+Total Organic Carbon (TOC) Source No 1/23 2.3 (2.03 - 2.59) mg/L NA NA Naturally occurring organic materials from decaying leaves and plants.
+Total organic carbon (TOC) has no health effects However, total organic carbon provides a medium for the formation of disinfection byproducts.
 These byproducts include trihalomethanes (THMs) and haloacetic acids (HAAs).
-Drinking water containing these byproducts in excess of the MCL may lead to adverse health effects, liver or kidney problems, or nervous system effects, and may lead to an increased risk of getting cancer.
-Total Organic Carbon (TOC) Treated No 1/20 - 12/20 1.9 (1.72 - 2.00) mg/L TT Π Source same as above, treated samples measure the effectiveness of our water treatment process.
-Sodium No 2/20 9.25 mg/L N/A AL=20 Erosion of natural deposits.
+Drinking water containing Total Organic Carbon (TOC) Treated No 1/23 1.9 (1.63 - 2.28) mg/L TT TT Source same as above, treated samples measure the effectiveness of our water treatment process. these byproducts in excess of the MCL may lea adverse health effects, liver or kidney problems nervous system effects, and may lead to an increa- risk of getting cancer.
+Sodium No 2/22 9.22 mg/L N/A AL=20 Erosion of natural deposits.
 Use of road salt, discharges from water softeners.
 Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
 Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets.
 Entry Point Chlorine Residual No 1/19 - 12/19 1.15 (0.90 - 1.35) mg/L MRDL 4.0 MRDLG 4.0 Added for disinfection.
-Some people who use water containing chlorine well in excess of the MRDL could experience irritating effects to their eyes and nose.
-Some people who drink water containing chlorine well in excess of the MRDL could experience stomach discomfort.
+Some people who use water containing chlorine wel in excess of the MRDL could experience irritating effects to their eyes and nose.
+Some people who drink